On this page:

 2.5.2 Teachers and other staff who support students in a school or classroom shall:

-2. take seriously all allegations of bullying behaviour and act in a timely, sensitive, and supportive manner when responding to students who disclose or report bullying incidents including those incidents that contravene the Ontario Human Rights Code;
+- take seriously all allegations of bullying behaviour and act in a timely, sensitive and supportive manner when responding to students who disclose or report bullying incidents including incidents that contravene the Ontario Human Rights Code;

-3. respond, if in the employee’s opinion it is safe to respond, to any student behaviour that is likely to have a negative impact on the school climate which includes,
+- respond and disrupt any student behaviour that is likely to have a negative impact on the school climate which includes;

-• provide students an opportunity to learn from their mistakes through counseling, restorative conversations and various curriculum supports.
+- provide students an opportunity to learn from their mistakes through various curriculum supports.

 2.5.3 All Staff (including, but not limited to, bus drivers, volunteers and third-parties) shall:

-2. file a report as soon as in cases where a student may have engaged in any activity for which suspension or expulsion must be considered through the following:
+- file a report as soon as possible in cases where a student may have engaged in any activity for which suspension or expulsion must be considered through the following;

-• report any incident that may lead to suspension or expulsion using the Safe Schools Incident Reporting Form Part 1
+- report any incident that may lead to suspension or expulsion using the Safe Schools Incident Reporting Form Part I,

-• make a verbal report to the principal in cases where an immediate action is required, followed by a written report (Safe Schools Incident Reporting Form Part I) made when it is safe to do so;
+- make a verbal report to the principal in cases where an immediate action is required, followed by a written report (Safe Schools Incident Reporting Form Part I) made when it is safe to do so, and

 2.5.4 Parents/Guardians Shall

-3. work in partnership with school staff and parents to maintain caring and safe learning environments
+- work in partnership with school staff and parents/guardians to maintain caring and safe learning environments.

 3. Definitions